fragarco/abasm/docs/en/abasm.md

 - As entry points to code blocks: Labels help make the code more readable and maintainable by providing descriptive names to important sections of the program.

 All labels are **global** by default in ABASM, meaning they must be unique regardless of how many files the source code is divided into.
-To define **local** labels, only accesible within the file where they are declared, the label must start with the character '.'.
+To define **local** labels, only accesible within the file or module where they are declared (check the MODULE directive), they must start with the character '.'.
 This will prevent the label from appearing in the Symbol File too.

 ## Instructions